-notify the court and the other parties in writing by 7:00 a.m. each day of any issues that the party will ask the court to resolve before or during that day of trial.
-The parties must send such notice to the court and other counsel by facsimile, email4 or by hand delivery.
+- notify the court and the other parties in writing by 7:00 a.m. each day of any issues that the party will ask the court to resolve before or during that day of trial.
+The parties must send such notice to the court and other counsel by facsimile, email or by hand delivery.
 Judge Walton's facsimile number is (202) 354-3292.
 The opposing party or parties must submit their response, if any, by 8:00 a.m. to the court and to all parties.
 Such response will be submitted by facsimile, email or hand-delivery as indicated above.
+The parties are encouraged to submit these objections and responses on the evening preceding the next trial day whenever possible. - (h) OBJECTIVES AT TRIAL: Counsel who lodge objections before a jury must state merely the legal basis for their objections, i.e., hearsay; relevancy, etc., without elaboration or argument, and the court shall rule on the objection without additional discussion whenever possible.
+Bench conferences are discouraged.
+For purposes of "protecting the record" for appellate review, counsel may explain or amplify their objections, on the record, after the jury has been excused for a break, lunch or at the end of the day.
+However, counsel may request an immediate bench conference if counsel believes it is absolutely necessary to do so to avoid an injustice or reversible error.

-4All submissions made to Judge Walton's chamber's by email shall be addressed to melissa_williams@dcd.uscourts.gov, unless otherwise directed by the court.
+&lt;sup>4All submissions made to Judge Walton's chamber's by email shall be addressed to auntalene\queen@dcd.uscourts.gov, unless otherwise directed by the court.